 The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's financial statements are disclosed below.
 The Group intends to adopt these standards, if applicable, when they become effective.
 These new standards are not expected to have a material impact on the Group.
+The implementation of IFRS 18 is not expected to have a material impact on the results or net assets of the Group and the impact on the presentation of the consolidated financial statements is still being assessed.
 No new standard implemented during the year had a material impact on the Group financial statements.